Don White's Logo

 Gus Hardin and Don White Reunite

 Ask Gus Hardin about the first time she sang with Don White, and she can tell you when it was immediately - despite the fact that it happened a quarter of a century ago.
 "Don was working with Bill Davis in Soul Incorporated - those were Bill's James Brown days," recalled Hardin Wednesday night.
 "And I got up and sang "Natural Woman' with 'em.
 It was in '68 or '69.
 The club, at that point, was called the Vapors.
 And Gailard Sartain was in the audience."
-Sartain wasn't in the audience at Studio 212 on Wednesday night; he was on location in northern California, shooting the latest in a string of movies that have made him one of the country's most successful character actors.
+Sartain wasn't in the audience at Studio 212 on Wednesday night; ...
 But Bill Davis was.
 And so were a number of other stellar Tulsa musicians, local music-industry figures, club owners and other interested parties.

 NASHVILLE IT AIN'T